• Skip to global NPS navigation

 Hike to Glory Hole, afternoon flight to Glacier Bay National Park, 5.
 Day 3.
 Full day boat tour to the tidewater glaciers.
 Day 4.
 Hike Bartlett Cove to Point Gustavus, take an evening flight from Gustavus through Juneau to Sitka.
 8. Day 5.
 Morning kayak, hike to Herring Cove and Beaver Lake.

-7. Glacier Bay Getaway
+8. Glacier Bay Getaway

 Juneau Tours Menu.
 Glacier Bay Getaway.
 Book Now Adult Ages 13 and older $ 333.29 Child Ages 3-12 $ 266.62.
 Quick Details.
-Location: Juneau ...
-Live your Alaskan dreams on this extensive exploration of the West Arm of Glacier Bay National Park; Round-trip cruise transportation from Auke Bay; Stops for photography and viewing at South Marble ...
+Location: ...
+Live your Alaskan dreams on this extensive exploration of the West Arm of Glacier Bay National Park; Round-trip cruise transportation from Auke Bay; Stops for photography and viewing at South Marble Island and ...

-8. Glacier Bay Lodge & Tours
+9. Glacier Bay Lodge

-11. Glacier Bay Tour Boat
+10. GBP#01 Full Day Glacier Bay Tour

 12. Glacier Bay National Park Tours